mohitsh/Crawler/README.md

 # StockCodes
-This project scraps and stores price and volume data from yahoo finance during market's woking time for 259 stocks listed at NSE
+This project scraps and stores price and volume data from yahoo finance during market's working time for 259 stocks listed on NSE

 Scripts follow this sequence.
 * divideDF.py